filecoin-saturn/onion/README.md

 together vis a vis ipfs.io to flush out correctness discrepancies across the RHEA stack wrt ipfs.io.

-It does this by replaying traffic that confirms to the verifiable GW spec from a given logfile to the various layers of the RHEA stack and also to ipfs.io and comparing the responses from the various layers to ipfs.io to flag correctness discrepancies.
+It does this by replaying traffic that confirms to the verifiable GW spec from a given logfile to the various layers of the RHEA stack and also to ipfs.io and then comparing the responses from the various layers wrt ipfs.io to flag correctness discrepancies.

 These layers include: